jupyter/nbconvert/docs/source/removing_cells.rst

 --------------------------------------------------------

 Sometimes you'd rather remove cells based on their _content_ rather than their tags.
-In this case, you can use the :class:`RegexRemovePreprocessor`.
+In this case, you can use the `RegexRemovePreprocessor`.

-You initalize this preprocessor with a single `patterns` configuration, which is a list of strings.
-For each cell, this preprocessor checks whether the cell contents match any of the strings provided in `patterns`.
+You initalize this preprocessor with a single ``patterns`` configuration, which is a list of strings.
+For each cell, this preprocessor checks whether the cell contents match any of the strings provided in ``patterns``.
 If the contents match any of the patterns, the cell is removed from the notebook.

 For example, execute the following command to convert a notebook to html